LinuxBrickie/liblbUrl/README.md

 ## Notes

-Built and tested on Fedora 37 against
+Originally built and tested on Fedora 37 against
 - libcurl 7.85.0
+- libmicrohttpd 0.9.76

+The addition of WebSocket supports requires libcurl 7.86.0 or later.

+Latest version built and tested on Fedora 38 against
+- libcurl 8.0.1
 - libmicrohttpd 0.9.76

 Only basic HTTP is supported at the moment but the design is such that